NOUIY/aws-cdk-guide/v2/usage-data.md

     Analytics: "v2:deflate64:H4sIAND9SGAAAzXKSw5AMBAA0L1b2PdzBYnEAdio3RglglY60zQi7u6TWL/XKmNUlxeQSOKwaPTBqrNhwEWU3hGHiCzK0dWWfAxoL/Fd8mvk+QkS/0X6BdjnCdgmOOQKWz+AqqLDt2Y3YMnLYWwAAAA="
 ```

-The `Analytics` property is a gzipped, base64\-encoded, prefix\-encoded list of the constructs in the stack\.
+The `Analytics` property is a gzipped, base64-encoded, prefix-encoded list of the constructs in the stack.

 ## How to opt out or opt in to usage data reporting<a name="usage-data-configure"></a>

-Your options to opt out or opt in to general usage data reporting and additional usage data reporting depends on the CDK version you used to originally create your app\.
+Your options to opt out or opt in to general usage data reporting and additional usage data reporting depends on the CDK version you used to originally create your app.

 By default, CDK applications are configured to automatically opt in to usage data reporting as follows:
-+ **All CDK apps** – Opted in to general usage data reporting\.
++ **All CDK apps** – Opted in to general usage data reporting.
-+ **CDK apps created with a version older than v2\.178\.0** – Not automatically opted in to additional usage data reporting\.
++ **CDK apps created with a version older than v2.178.0** – Not automatically opted in to additional usage data reporting.
-+ **CDK apps created with v2\.178\.0 or newer** – Opted in to additional usage data reporting\.
++ **CDK apps created with v2.178.0 or newer** – Opted in to additional usage data reporting.

 **Warning**
-If you choose to opt out, the CDK will not be able to identify if you’ve been impacted by security issues and will not send you notifications for them\.
+If you choose to opt out, the CDK will not be able to identify if you’ve been impacted by security issues and will not send you notifications for them.

 ### Opt out of all usage data reporting<a name="usage-data-configure-optout-all"></a>

-To opt out of all usage data reporting, you can use the AWS Cloud Development Kit \(AWS CDK\) Command Line Interface \(CLI\) or configure your project’s `cdk.json` file\.
+To opt out of all usage data reporting, you can use the AWS Cloud Development Kit (AWS CDK) Command Line Interface (CLI) or configure your project’s `cdk.json` file.

 **To opt out of all usage data reporting using the CDK CLI**
-+ Use the `--no-version-reporting` option with any CDK CLI command to opt out for a single command\.
++ Use the `--no-version-reporting` option with any CDK CLI command to opt out for a single command.
 The following is an example of opting out during template synthesis:

   ```
   $ cdk synth --no-version-reporting
   ```

-  Since the CDK synthesizes templates automatically when you run `cdk deploy`, you should also use `--no-version-reporting` with the `cdk deploy` command\.
+  Since the CDK synthesizes templates automatically when you run `cdk deploy`, you should also use `--no-version-reporting` with the `cdk deploy` command.

 **To opt out of all usage data reporting by configuring the `cdk.json` file**

-1. Set `versionReporting` to `false` in `./cdk.json` or `~/.cdk.json`\.
-This opts you out by default\.
+1. Set `versionReporting` to `false` in `./cdk.json` or `~/.cdk.json`.
+This opts you out by default.
 The following is an example:

    ```
    {